Retinoid Safety Notice

 2. RoC Retinol Correxion Line Smoothing Capsules — Best Drugstore

 RoC pioneered retinol in the drugstore space, and their single-use capsule format is one of the smartest delivery innovations for beginners.
 Each capsule contains a pre-measured dose of pure retinol suspended in a blend of vitamin E and other antioxidants.
-Because the formula is sealed in a single-use capsule, it's never exposed to air or light — which degrade retinol over time.
-You get maximally potent, fresh retinol every use.
+Because the formula is sealed in a single-use capsule, it is protected from repeated air and light exposure, which can degrade retinol over time.

 The single-dose format also solves a common beginner problem: using too much.
-Each capsule contains exactly the right amount for one full face application, which removes the guesswork and the tendency to overuse.
+Each capsule contains a pre-measured amount for one face application, which removes some guesswork and helps reduce the tendency to overuse.

 3. La Roche-Posay Pure Retinol Face Serum with Vitamin B3 — Best Gentle